 Baby Grand Piano Dimensions

-Generally speaking, any piano smaller than 6 feet in length is considered a baby grand piano.
+Generally speaking, any piano smaller than 5 feet 5 inches in length is considered a baby grand piano.
 Typical dimensions are:

 Baby Grand: 4 feet 11 inches to 5 foot 4 inches